fairdataihub/SODA-for-SPARC-Docs/docs/getting-started/organize-and-submit-sparc-datasets-with-soda.md

 1. SPARC Data Portal
 2. A generalist repository

-Both options are available to you at the final steps of the `Prepare Dataset Step-by-Step` feature and you will find instructions for each option there.
+Both options are available to you at the final steps of the `Prepare Dataset Step-by-Step` feature and you will find instructions for each option [here](../guided).
 However, to share your dataset to the SPARC Data Portal there are some preliminary steps you need to complete detailed below.

 ### Sharing on the SPARC Data Portal